jpmelguizo/jp-template/README.md

 # jp-template

-Template for Middleman projects.
-Uses gulp-sass and browser-sync through Middleman's [external pipeline feature](https://middlemanapp.com/advanced/external-pipeline/).
-It includes some other random features like syntax highlight, js concatenation and some basic styles.
-Heavily inspired in NathanBowers [mm-template](https://github.com/NathanBowers/mm-template).
+Template for Middleman projects using gulp-sass and browser-sync through Middleman's [external pipeline feature](https://middlemanapp.com/advanced/external-pipeline/).
+It includes some other features like syntax highlight, js concatenation and some basic styles.
+Modified from  [mm-template](https://github.com/NathanBowers/mm-template).
 I use it mainly for small personal projects.

 ## Requirements